 Valve Guides and Valve Job

 Most new cylinder heads come from the factory with improper valve guide clearance.
-Some heads, like the Chevy Vortec style, are too tight.
+Some heads, like the Chevy '602 Vortec crate heads, are too tight.
 Others have excessive valve guide clearance.
 It is common for us to install new guides in brand new heads because the "out of the box" guide clearance is over .003".
+Also, some heads like the Engine Quest CH350I, IMCA heads tend to ware-out the stock, cast iron guides very quickly; So, in this case, we install bronze guide liners.

 We use a variety of valve guides including a custom steel guide, solid bronze and thin wall liners.
 The style of cylinder head and its intended use determine which type valve guide we use.